 As Easter approaches, millions of Catholics are devoting their attention to Jesus.
 But the nefarious hacking group known as Anonymous, which refuses to give up its position in the tech news headlines, is devoting its attention to distracting the Catholics by attacking the Vatican's Web site.

-The Vatican's main Web site was down on Wednesday after a group claiming affiliation with Anonymous launched an attack on the online venue.
+The Vatican's main Web site was down on Wednesday after a group claiming affiliation with Anonymous launched an on the online venue.
 The motive: to protest Catholic doctrine, the burning of books during the Inquisition, and the sexual abuse of children by priests.

 Beyond sites like Panda Software, which Anonymous also hit earlier this week, the Vatican and other targets, the network firm Corero is warning that DDoS attacks are a competitive weapon of choice for unscrupulous online businesses.
 First, let's explore the attack on the Vatican site.